scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire/death

 You summon a flaming skull that screeches a hideous laughter.
-The skull appears in an adjacent tile, moving up to 5 tiles before disappearing.
-The caster controls it's movement, passing through creatures.
-Each creature the skull passed through makes a willpower save, taking 2 wound dice of both Fire and Death damage on fail.
-On a critical the creature is feared until the end of their next turn, being forced to move and sprint away from the caster on their turn.
+The skull appears in an adjacent tile and moves up to 5 tiles with the caster controlling its movement.
+Each creature the skull passed through makes a willpower save against your spellcasting roll. on failure they take 2 wound dice of both Fire and Death damage, being feared until the end of their next turn on a critical.
+While feared they must use their move and sprint actions to move as far away from you as they can.

 The distance the skull travels increases by 2 for every level above 4th.